- BP Chargemaster to roll out chargepoints to filling stations

 - Installation to start within 12 months; BP has 1,200 forecourts

-BP has announced it’ll buy Chargemaster, the UK’s biggest electric car charging company.
+BP has announced the purchase of Chargemaster, the UK’s biggest electric car charging company.

 The news represents a significant move for the British energy firm best known for its fossil fuel extraction, refinement and sale for use in traditionally powered cars and vans with internal combustion engines.